Liberal government weighs trade deals with U.S. that may exclude Mexico

 “It’s essential that we get a better Canada-U.S. trade, economic and security relationship.
 Whether that’s within an overall NAFTA arrangement, part of that is going to depend on obviously what Mexico’s reaction is to what they put on the table,” he said.

 “I can’t speak for the Mexicans.
 We will co-operate on trilateral matters when it’s in our interest and we will be looking to do things that are in our interest bilaterally also.
 Some of them may be within NAFTA.
-Some of them may not be… It’s not going to be dull.”
+Some of them may not be. … It’s not going to be dull.”

 The ambassador’s comments came as Canada and Mexico announced that Prime Minister Justin Trudeau and Mexican President Enrique Pena Nieto spoke by phone Sunday.

-According to a statement from the prime minister’s office, the two leaders “spoke about the importance of the Canada-Mexico bilateral relationship, and of the trilateral North American partnership.”
+According to a statement from the Prime Minister’s Office, the two leaders “spoke about the importance of the Canada-Mexico bilateral relationship, and of the trilateral North American partnership.”

 Mr. MacNaughton told reporters that an announcement regarding the first meeting between Mr. Trump and Mr. Trudeau will be made soon.
 He said the location has not yet been determined.

-“The Prime and the President have agreed to get together quite soon and whether that’s in Canada or in the United States, we haven’t finally determined that but they both agreed when they spoke on Saturday that they’d get together very soon.
+“The Prime Minister and the President have agreed to get together quite soon and whether that’s in Canada or in the United States, we haven’t finally determined that, but they both agreed when they spoke on Saturday that they’d get together very soon.
 We’re working on confirming it right now so there should be some news on that shortly,” he said.Report Typo/Error

 Follow @currybon Twitter: